A Characterization of the n-th Degree Bounded Stochastic Dominance: Introduction

-A key advantage of the $n$-th degree stochastic dominance orders is that a characterization of this stochastic order in terms of its generator is well-known.
-Recall that a generator for a stochastic order $\succeq$ is a set of utility functions $D$ such that $F \succeq G$ implies that every decision maker that belongs to $D$ prefers $F$ to $G$, i.e., $\int u(x) dF(x) \geq \int u(x) dG(x)$.
-The generator for the $n$-th degree stochastic dominance orders consists of all the risk averse decision makers (i.e., decision makers with a concave utility function) for $n=2$, all the risk averse and prudent decision makers (i.e., decision makers with a concave utility function and a convex marginal utility function) for $n=3$, and higher orders risk averse decision makers for a larger $n$ (see \cite{shaked2007stochastic}).
-Because these sets of decision makers are appealing from a decision theory point of view, this characterization provides a decision theoretic motivation for using the $n$-th degree stochastic dominance orders in applications.
-One limitation of these stochastic orders is that they can be too strong in the sense that they cannot compare many random variables of interest.
-On the other hand, the LPM risk measure compares any two random variables.
-A limitation of this stochastic order is that the choice of the threshold $c$ is typically somewhat arbitrary.
-The bounded stochastic dominance orders can be seen as a middle ground between the LPM risk measure and the $n$-th degree stochastic dominance.
-The domain restriction when studying bounded stochastic dominance orders has important theoretical consequences as it induces a new generator for these stochastic orders that is not equal to the generator for the standard $n$-th degree stochastic dominance orders (this fact was noted in \cite{fishburn1976continua} and \cite{fishburn1980stochastic}).
-A generator for the bounded stochastic dominance order that has a decision theoretic motivation is not known.
+A key advantage of the $(n+1)$-th degree stochastic dominance orders is their well-known characterization in terms of their generators.\footnote{Recall that a generator for a stochastic order $\succeq$ is a set of utility functions $D$ such that $F \succeq G$ implies that every decision maker in $D$ prefers $F$ to $G$, i.e., $\int u(x) dF(x) \geq \int u(x) dG(x)$ for all $u$ in $D$.
+The generator for the $(n+1)$-th degree stochastic dominance consists of all risk-averse decision makers (i.e., those with a concave and increasing utility function) for $n=1$.
+For $n=2$, the generator includes all risk-averse and prudent decision makers, that is, those with a concave and increasing utility function and a convex marginal utility function.
+For higher orders, it includes decision makers who are increasingly risk-averse (see \cite{shaked2007stochastic}). } This characterization provides a strong decision-theoretic motivation for employing the $(n+1)$-th degree stochastic dominance orders in applications.
+One limitation of these stochastic orders, however, is their strength; they may require too much risk aversion, and hence, fail to compare many random variables of interest.
+In contrast, the LPM risk measure compares any two random variables, although choosing the threshold $c$ can be somewhat arbitrary, which is a notable drawback.

+The bounded stochastic dominance orders serve as a middle ground between the $(n+1)$-th degree stochastic dominance and the LPM risk measure.
+Generally, the generator for $(n+1)$-th degree bounded stochastic dominance orders is different from the generator of standard $(n+1)$-th degree stochastic dominance orders.
+This fact was noted in \cite{fishburn1976continua} and \cite{fishburn1980stochastic}.
+However, a generator for the bounded stochastic dominance order that has a decision-theoretic motivation is not yet known.\footnote{We also note that in practice, due to computational considerations, to determine if \(G\) dominates \(F\) in the \((n+1)\)-th degree stochastic dominance, one has to restrict the dominance relation to some bounded domain \([a, b]\) (see \cite{shapiro2021lectures}).}